Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Related work

 The implicit approach for recognizing the emotional impact of a video is to recognize emotions exhibited by viewers of that video.
 This clever trick delegates the complex task of video understanding to human viewers, thereby simplifying the problem.
 McDuff \emph{et al.} \cite{RosalindPicard2015} analyzed facial expressions exhibited by viewers of video advertisements recorded with webcams.
 Histogram of Oriented Gradient \pl{(HOG)} features were extracted based on $22$ key points on the faces.
 Purchase intent is predicted based on the entire emotion trajectory over time.
 Kapoor \etal \cite{Kapoor2007} used video, skin conductance, and pressure sensors on the chair and the mouse to predict frustration when a user interacted with an intelligent tutoring system.
 However, the success of this approach depends on the availability of a large number of human participants.

-\pl{Nevertheless, all previous} work are limited as they aim to predict emotion or sentiment classes present in the training set.
-In this work, we utilize knowledge from other domains like images and text in order to identify emotion classes unseen in the training set.
-In addition, we also investigate related practical applications like emotion-oriented video attribution and summarization.
+All previous work are limited as they aim to predict emotion or sentiment classes present in the training set.
+In this work, we utilize knowledge acquired from auxiliary images and text in order to identify emotion classes unseen in the training set.
+In addition, we also investigate related practical applications, previously unaddressed by the community, like emotion-oriented video attribution and summarization.